-- 1. In standby mode, dial the number for the first party in your call and press - When connected, ask the other party to remain on the 2. line.
-Press key to place them on hold. - Dial the second party's phone number and press 3. - When the second party answers, press ot connect 4. all three parties.
+- In standby mode, dial the number for the first party in your call and press . - When connected, ask the other party to remain on the line.
+Press to place them on hold. - When the second party answers, press it connect all three parties.